Support Us On Patreon

 Core GS1-SN002

 New Glenn booster GS1-SN002 has landed on Jacklyn after its first flight.
-Booster GS1-SN002 last launched 11/13/2025 and has seen 1 successful launches and landings.
+Reusable booster GS1-SN002 last flew on 04/19/2026 and has completed 2 successful launch and landing missions.
 Second New Glenn first stage booster.
 Named "Never Tell Me The Odds".
 Used for the second New Glenn launch with EscaPADE, becoming the first New Glenn Stage 1 booster (GS1) to be recovered.

 Jacklyn - LPV1